BrazeDaGreat/theta-quartz-plugin-docs/README.md

 ```
 ## Setup
-Firstly, Download The Plugin Compiler from here(add hyperlink).
+Firstly, Download The Plugin Compiler from here(Soon(TM)).
 After downloading the Compiler, Head into the folder called `Scripts`.
 You will write all the code there.
 The extension used for Plugins is `.rb`, And they are written in the form of RGSS.
 You can create multiple files as per your need, And after you're done, Run `Compiler.exe` to compile the plugins into one Single Plugin File with the extension `.tq` which is usable in the game.
 To load the plugin into the game, Paste the `.tq` Plugin File into the `Plugins` Folder within the Game's Main Folder.